 The two chairpersons nominate the members of the committee that are enrolled for at least one year.
 Chairs can also take part in the evaluation.
 There is a strict conflict of interest policy: the chairs cannot submit a reproducibility paper while they hold their positions.

 The approach we propose for reproducibility at ACM Multimedia has been inspired from extensive discussions with colleagues from the database field, namely Stratos Idreos from Harvard University, USA (e-mail), and Fernando Seabra Chirigati from NYU Tandon School of Engineering, USA (e-mail).
 We also want to thank Dennis Shasha, New York University, USA, for his advice.
 Discussions with Gwendal Simon were also very helpful.

-The look of this page and some of the text here originates from the Web page describing reproducibility at ACM SIGMOD, and was used with the authorization of the original authors.
+The look of this page and some of the text here originates from the Web page describing reproducibility at ACM SIGMOD, and was used with the authorisation of the original authors.
 Naturally, however, that text was adapted when necessary.